gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 This API enables the cryptographical protection operations by setting client/server write keys, sequence number keys, and IVs for primary and restart DTLS contexts.
-The write key is the used by the cipher suite for DTLS record protection (Section 5.2 of {{RFC8446}}).
+The write key is used by the cipher suite for DTLS record protection (Section 5.2 of {{RFC8446}}).
 The initialization vector (IV) is random material used to XOR with the sequence number to create the nonce per Section 5.3 of {{RFC8446}}.